with-code-example/golang-with-code-example/content/english/about/_index.md

 **Get Started Today**

 Ready to embark on your Golang journey?
 Explore our latest articles and tutorials to deepen your understanding and master this powerful programming language.
-Whether you're aiming to develop scalable backend services, command-line tools, or distributed systems, "Golang with Code Samples" is your ultimate resource for all things Golang.
+Whether you're aiming to develop scalable backend services, command-line tools, or distributed systems, "Golang with Code Example" is your ultimate resource for all things Golang.

 Let's code together and unlock the full potential of Golang!